zeero/ruboty-url/README.md

 ## Usage

-Please set 'RUBOTY_URL_REGEXP' environmental variable.
+Responds with messages including specified URL (such as private URL), and shows HTML title.

-RegExp for url that you want to show HTML title with.
+Please set 'RUBOTY_URL_REGEXP' environmental variable, value is RegExp for url that you want to show HTML title with.

 ex: